v-Muddu/RandomProgramGenerator/README.md

 ````

+## _Some of the JLS rules handled in the project_

+**Method Local Variable:**

+Variable can't have more than once access modifier in their signature

+Variable can't be used before initialization

+**Enum Declaration:**

+Enum cannot have public or protected constructors

+**Import Declaration:**

+Imports are a part of the java package or one of the classes in the project

+**Nested class:**

+Nested class must be static.

+**Inner Class:**

+Inner classes cannot be static.

+**Method:**

+Method Declaration as an abstract method can't have another of the keywords like Native, Sync, Final, Private.

+Static methods cannot access non-static fields.

+Instance method cannot override a static method.

+Method cannot override a final method.

+Static method cannot hide an instance method.

+**Field:**

+Checks the method signature to make sure that the variable declaration does not have more than one access modifier.

+**Abstract Class:**

+Check if all the methods in an abstract class are declared as abstract.

+Abstract class cannot be declared as final.

+Methods inside an abstract class cannot be final.

+**Package:**

+Package name must follow JLS rules for package definition.

+**Return Statement:**

+Return statement must match the return type of the method.

+Return statement must return a variable in the scope.

+Return statement must return a value that matches the return type of the method.

+**Super Class:**

+Only abstract and concrete classes can be extended.

+Only interfaces can be implemented.

+Import declaration must be added for super types.

+A class can only extend one concrete/abstract class.

+A class can implement multiple interfaces.

+**Class:**

+Class definition cannot contain both final and abstract.

+private class cannot be inherited.

+There can be only one public class in a java file.

+final classes cannot be inherited from.

+**Interface:**

+Interface definition cannot contain both final and abstract.

+Interface methods cannot have method bodies.

+All interface methods must be overridden by the concrete subclass

+**Concrete Subclass (Method Overriding):**

+Concrete subclass of a interface or abstract class must override all the abstract methods.

+The overridden method must have the same signature as the superclass method.

+The overridden method must have the same return type as the superclass method.

+**Constructor:**

+Constructor name should match the class name exactly.

+If a class has a parameterized constructor, it must have default constructor.

+No two constructors can have the same parameter list.

+**Conditional Statements:**

+The conditional part of the if/while loop must always return boolean

+In switch statement, the case label must match the switch variable type.

+**Exception Handling:**

+A try must be followed by catch/finally block.

+A catch must be preceded by the try block.

 ## _Configuration parameters_

 The configuration parameters as mentioned in the project description are read from the xml file, and the same constraints are realized during the code generation.

 **XmlFileReader.java** class is used to read the constraints specified in the configuration file.